sagarmish1234/resume/CV_Sagar_Mishra_2025.typ

     , day:1),
     "Present"
   )[
-    - Spearheaded high-performance *Spring Batch* applications for a fintech company, processing millions of records daily, improving data processing efficiency by 30% through optimized batch configurations.
+    - Gathered functional requirements and developed technical specifications to deliver robust, scalable solutions for fintech clients, consistently meeting business needs and quality standards.
+    - Designed and developed RESTful APIs and microservices using *Java 21*, *Spring Boot*, and *J2EE*, ensuring modular, secure, and maintainable code for enterprise-scale systems.
-    - Architected and migrated scalable *RESTful microservices* from *Gaia Cloud* to *AWS ECS*, reducing operational costs by 25% and enhancing application scalability.
+    - Architected and migrated high-performance applications to *AWS ECS* & *API Gateway*, leveraging cloud-native services and DevOps practices to improve scalability and reduce operational costs by 25%.
-    - Designed and authored REST APIs using *Spring Boot* framework, consuming *GraphQL* APIs to drive modernization efforts and improve data consistency by 20% across distributed systems.
+    - Resolved defects and bugs across QA, pre-production, and production environments, contributing to continuous improvement and reliable releases.
     - Leveraged *Redis* in-memory caching to optimize API performance, reducing redundant downstream API calls by 35% and cutting response times by 40%.
-    - Streamlined CI/CD pipelines using *Jenkins*, *Git*, and *Docker*, automating deployments and achieving 100% on-time delivery for production releases.
+    - Streamlined CI/CD pipelines using *Jenkins*, *Git*, and *Docker*, automating deployments and ensuring 100% on-time delivery for production releases in a DevOps model
-    - Integrated *Cassandra* NoSQL database into microservices architecture, enabling massive scalability to support high-throughput fintech workloads with 99.9% uptime.
+    - Collaborated cross-functionally with product management and other business units to deliver results and drive project success.
-    - Collaborated in *Agile* sprints, ensuring 100% on-time delivery through effective story pointing, Planning Poker, and daily stand-ups, enhancing team productivity.
+    - Practiced *Agile* development with *SCRUM*, participating in sprint planning, story pointing, and daily stand-ups to enhance team productivity and deliverables.
   ]

   #work-heading(